johnalison/WorkingPhilosophy/AmorFati.md

   > Sucess and failure are impostors, what really matters is **who we are**

 - The art of acquiesces: if something happens that you did not wish to happen, CHANGE YOUR WISH and accept what happened.

+- You cannot alter the past, but you can also not make the future other than it will be.
+(Russell)

+- Obviously you can have no effect on the past.
+But this does not mean that the past would not have been different if our present wishes had been different.
+Our present wishes are conditioned by the past and therefore could not be different unless the past was different.
+The past cannot be different from what it was , but no more can our present wishes be different from what they are.
+(Russell)